OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 exception is raised during execution.

-The Vehicle assembly also has inputs and outputs, and it can be hooked up to other components and included in other assemblies once its public variables are defined.
+The Vehicle assembly also has inputs and outputs, and it can be hooked up to other components and included in other assemblies once its variables are defined.
 We would like to promote all of the design and simulation variables from the Engine, Transmission, and Chassis components to the input and output of the Vehicle assembly.
 OpenMDAO includes a shortcut for doing